Kreditech/go-cbes/README.md

 [more documentation on godoc.org](https://godoc.org/github.com/Kreditech/go-cbes)

-go-cbes is an very fast ORM library for Golang that is using CouchBase and ElasticSearch as database.
+go-cbes is a very fast ORM library for Golang that is using CouchBase and ElasticSearch as database.
 It uses idiomatic Go to operate on databases, implementing struct to database mapping and acts as a lightweight Go ORM framework.
 This library was designed to be supported by [Beego](http://beego.me/) or used as standalone library as well to find a good balance between functionality and performance.

 Inspired from [sails-cbes](https://www.npmjs.com/package/sails-cbes), [Beego](http://beego.me/)